-Do you know which state, Texas or Pennsylvania, offers more college baseball teams?
+Do you know which state, New York or Texas, offers more college baseball teams?
 You’re wrong if you said Texas.
-Texas offers more D1 and Junior College programs but Pennsylvania has twice the number of D2 baseball teams and over three times the number of D3 teams.
+Texas offers more D1 and Junior College programs but New York has more D2 baseball teams and over three times the number of D3 teams.
 Knowing which states offer which types of college baseball teams can improve your chances of making a college team.
 (This combined with the DIY College Rankings Baseball Spreadsheet forms the foundation for your college search.)

 Number of College Baseball Teams by State